FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more

 Running in Thailand when on holidays is a must especially if you like beach running.
 The beaches are beautiful and most of them have white, powdery sand.
 Its people are also very beautiful and always smiling.
 No wonder it is known as, “The Land of Smiles.”

-I loved running in Koh Tao,
+I loved visiting Koh Tao,

-Hua Hin and Cha-Am and each place offered its own unique running experience.
+Hua Hin and Cha-Am, and each place offered its own unique running experience.
 I enjoyed having the opportunity to experience tasty food,

 beautiful scenery and the warm climate.
 Keep reading to hear about different running